gabihil/hello-world/README.md

 Technical solution is a new **status** in the ticket interface, similar to Closed and Solved.
 Users can select a solution, but the ticket remains still open.

-# Interface display
+# Interface display and function
-The technical solution is in the "Estado" drop-down.
+The technical solution is in the "Estado" (Status) drop-down.
+After selecting it, the "Select Solution" drop down appears.
+When the user wants to close the ticket, the technical solution is selected by default, but the user can select another solution.

 ![status](https://github.com/user-attachments/assets/3bd6de3a-f2e1-4703-97ac-16dd972e2768)

-## Getting started

-### How?

-Just start typing in the left panel.

-### Buttons you might want to use

-- **Quick Reference**: that's a reminder of the most basic rules of Markdown
-- **HTML | Preview**: *HTML* to see the markup generated from your Markdown text, *Preview* to see how it looks like

-### Privacy

-- No data is sent to any server – everything you type stays inside your browser
-- The editor automatically saves what you write locally for future use.
-  If using a public computer, either empty the left panel before leaving the editor or use your browser's privacy mode
+## Explanation of solutions shown

+The solutions displayed for "Technical Solution" are similar to normal solutions, except that they are not mapped to a Ticket Type but to the Queue of the current user.
+So if the user is in the "CST.BA" queue, he will see the solutions mapped to "CST.BA", no matter what type is set to the ticket.

+# Administration

+The Solutions can be mapped from menu XXX - link

+# Developer details

+- **DB:** table tsi.dbo.map.....
+- Admin right: #123....